 The Team meets weekly and as needed for specific situations.

-The entire campus community, including faculty, Department Heads, Housing staff, and students themselves, are encouraged to report students behavior of concern to Campus Partners Team by calling the Office of Judicial Affairs at 270-745-5429.
+The entire campus community, including faculty, Department Heads, Housing staff, and students themselves, are encouraged to report students behavior of concern to Campus Partners Team by calling the Dean of Students (270-745-5309) or The Office of Student Conduct at 270-745-5429.
 Faculty, Housing staff, and students themselves are identified as the front line of interface with students who exhibit behavior that is distressing, disturbing, disruptive, or threatening harm to themselves or others.
 As part of a community safety and student support efforts, the CPT invites all faculty, staff, and students to participate in early reporting of their concerns to the team, whose members can assess the student’s needs and provide needed resources to help the student succeed.

 The University encourages everyone in its community to be alert to the possibility of threats and acts of violence on the part of employees, former employees, students, former students, customers and strangers.
 The University will handle any report of violence in a confidential manner, to the extent permitted by law and policy, and will release information related to such reports only on a need-to-know basis.
 If you provide contact information, we can contact you to let you know we are addressing your concern.
 You are encouraged to identify yourself because you can assist the team if clarification or additional information is needed.
 Anonymous entries will be evaluated based on the information provided.
 However, providing incomplete information may not allow the individual to receive the help or resources needed.